canonical/lxd/doc/instances.md

 A set of CPUs (e.g. `1,2,3`) or a CPU range (e.g. `0-3`) can be specified.

-When a number of CPUs is specified instead (e.g. `4`), LXD will do dynamic load-balancing of all containers that aren't pinned to specific CPUs, trying to spread the load on the machine.
-Containers will then be re-balanced every time a container starts or stops as well as whenever a CPU is added to the system.
+When a number of CPUs is specified instead (e.g. `4`), LXD will do dynamic load-balancing of all instances that aren't pinned to specific CPUs, trying to spread the load on the machine.
+Instances will then be re-balanced every time an instance starts or stops as well as whenever a CPU is added to the system.

 To pin to a single CPU, you have to use the range syntax (e.g. `1-1`) to